 Lockheed Martin has and seeks further multibillion dollar defence contracts with the Australian government.

 Lockheed Martin is heavily involved in nuclear weapons manufacture and infrastructure for deployment.
 A number of other Australian universities have similar partnerships.

-In 2017, the UN adopted the historic Treaty on the Prohibition of Nuclear Weapons, which for the first time provides a comprehensive prohibition of the worst weapons of mass destruction; the only weapons that pose an existential threat.
+As of January 2021, the Treaty on the Prohibition of Nuclear Weapons is in force, which for the first time provides a comprehensive prohibition of the worst weapons of mass destruction; the only weapons that pose an existential threat.
 The treaty places nuclear weapons on the same unacceptable legal footing as biological and chemical weapons.

-Since the treaty’s adoption, a growing number of financial institutions are divesting from companies making nuclear weapons.
-For its role in the treaty, the Melbourne-founded International Campaign to Abolish Nuclear Weapons (ICAN) was awarded the Nobel Peace Prize for 2017, the first to an organisation founded in Australia.
+For its role in the treaty, the International Campaign to Abolish Nuclear Weapons (ICAN), founded by MAPW, was awarded the Nobel Peace Prize for 2017, the first to an Australian-born organisation.

 This statement and a list of signatories will be communicated to University officials and Council to encourage the University to avoid and end collaboration with companies making WMD and other indiscriminate and inhumane weapons; and may be shared with journalists and made public to encourage public education and discussion of these issues.